andyofmelbourne/speckle-tracking/docs/how_to_add.rst

         # call your new function
         result = st.sum_data(data)

+        # delete this dataset if it already exists
+        if 'my_result/result' in f:
+            del f['my_result/result']

         # write the result back into the CXI file
         f['my_result/result'] = result